-Street sweeping makes a community look clean and tidy.
-It also prevents dirt, debris and other contaminants from entering storm drains and reduces the harmful effects of stormwater pollution.
+Street sweeping prevents dirt, debris and other contaminants from entering storm drains and reduces the harmful effects of stormwater pollution.

-In the past, the county has tried to sweep residential streets every five to six weeks, but budget cuts have reduced the frequency of sweeping to the fall, winter and spring months.
-Residential streets are swept 3-4 times a year, typically during the daytime.
+Residential streets are swept 3-4 times per year, generally during daytime in the fall, winter and spring.
 Arterials are swept about once a month, typically during the late afternoon or evening.